The Ultimate Sleep Posture Guide: Finding Your Perfect Spinal Alignment

 How long does it take for my body to adjust to new alignment?

-It can take anywhere from a few nights to a few weeks (the "break-in period") for your muscles to relax and adjust to the correct, neutral alignment offered by a new mattress and pillow.
+It can take anywhere from a few nights to a few weeks (the "break-in period") for your muscles to relax and adjust to the neutral alignment offered by a new mattress and pillow.

 Your Next Steps to Aligned Rest